RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 If you're a Web developer, you probably have noticed that our industry is thriving on extremely rapid change.
 You step away from the Web world for a month and you come back and there are 20 new things you need to look at.
 The pace of change is exhilarating and frustrating both at the same time.

-But these days most of the focus in Web development is on **code - JavaScript code** in particular.
+But these days most of the focus in front end Web development is on **code - JavaScript code** in particular.
 By comparison, the Web UI - HTML and CSS and the browser DOM and support features - feels like it has been **stuck in the mud** and stagnating for a long time.
 We now have all the advanced coding tools to do cool stuff, but it seems that **HTML and the Web Browser's feature set are really what is holding us back**.

 ## Code Über Alles